lynx-x-ray-observatory/soxs/doc/source/command_line/instrument.rst

     optional arguments:
       -h, --help            show this help message and exit --overwrite           Overwrite an existing file with the same name.
-      --no_dither           Turn dithering off entirely.
-      --dither_params DITHER_PARAMS
-                            The parameters controlling the size and period of dither.
-Four floats joined by commas, in the form of x_amp,y_amp,x_period,y_period.
-The first two numbers
-                            are in arcseconds and the second are in seconds.
-                            Default: 8.0,8.0,1000.0,707.0
       --roll_angle ROLL_ANGLE
                             The roll angle in degrees.
 Default: 0.0 --bkgnd_file BKGND_FILE